pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 ## 1. Create an S3 bucket
 ### Create an S3 object store bucket for data

+Pachyderm needs an S3 bucket (Object store) to store your data.
+You can create the bucket by running the following commands:

 !!!
 Warning
-      The S3 bucket name must be globally unique across the whole Amazon region.
+      The S3 bucket name must be globally unique across the entire Amazon region.

 * Set up the following system variables: